r4indeer/ttt_discord_bot/README.md

    - insert the bot token at `discord -> token` in the config.json

-   - grant the bot the permissions to mute members
+   - grant the bot the permission to mute members

-4. Insert the Guild *(Server)* id and the channel id in the config
+4. Insert the Guild *(Server)* ID and the channel ID in the config

-   - if you don't know how to get these id's, follow [this guide](https://support.discordapp.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-)
+   - if you don't know how to get these ID's, follow [this guide](https://support.discordapp.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-)

-   - insert the guild id at `discord -> guild` and the cannel id of the voice channel in wich the bot should mute dead players at `discord -> channel` in the config.json
+   - insert the guild ID at `discord -> guild` and the channel ID of the voice channel in which the bot should mute dead players at `discord -> channel` in the config.json

-5. Add the addon to the garrysmod server
+5. Add the addon to the Garry's Mod server

-   - Move the `gmod_addon` folder to garrysmod/addons and name it suitable e.g. `ttt_discord_bot`
+   - Move the `gmod_addon` folder to `garrysmod/addons` and name it suitable e.g. `ttt_discord_bot`

-   - Or add the [workshop object]() to  the servers collection
+   - ~~Or add the [Workshop object](https://steamcommunity.com/sharedfiles/filedetails/?id=1350367721) to  the servers collection~~

 ### Usage

-- Start the bot by runing the node command with the `ttt_discord_bot/discord_bot/` directory
+- Start the bot by running the `node` command with the `ttt_discord_bot/discord_bot/` directory
-- Connect your Steam Account with the bot by typing `!discord YourDiscordTag` in the ingame chat.
-E.g `!discord marcel.js#4402`.
-If you're lazy and there is nobody else with your discord discriminator (`#4402`) in the ttt channel, it's enough if you use this.
-E.g. `!discord 4402`
+- Connect your Steam Account with the bot by typing `!discord YourDiscordTag` in the in-game chat, e.g. `!discord marcel.js#4402`.
+If you're lazy and there is nobody else with your discord discriminator (`#4402`) in the TTT channel, it's enough if you use this, e.g. `!discord 4402`
 - If you're in the **configured voice channel**, the game state is **in progress**, you're **connected with discord** and you die in TTT, the bot will mute you!

 ## Credits

 - I used [discord.js](https://discord.js.org) in this project.
-Thanks for the easy opportunity writing a discord bot in javascript!
+Thanks for the easy opportunity writing a Discord bot in javascript!
 - Thanks for the great Garry's Mod gamemode [Trouble in Terrorist Town](http://ttt.badking.net) I made this bot for.

 ## Contributing